el6ine/cmd-line-chess/README.md

 The game is a program written in C++ with graphics generated with Xwindow.

 Commands are entered through terminal.
 The command game followed by arguments specifying the type of player (human or one of three computer players), after which a game starts.
 The chessboard is displayed through the graphics display as well as outputted to the terminal in a grid.

-For ease of reading, the most recent input will be highlighted.

 Example of starting a game with two human players:
 <img width="1440" alt="game human human" src="https://github.com/el6ine/cmd-line-chess/assets/110880989/ca71ed9c-3637-433e-a4d2-7452d07e4888">